benasmith1/BenaSmithThesis/README.md

 `Cleaned Data`: A folder with transformed data.
 Data was transformed externally due to some files in `Original Data` being in PDF form and placed in this folder.

-`BenaSmithThesis.Rproj`: An R project that can be used to ensure reporducability of code
+`BenaSmithThesis.Rproj`: An R project that can be used to ensure reproducibility of code